 And that leads me to the final 'challenge'.
 What the Competition and Markets Authority and Ofgem see as 'Disengaged Domestic Customers' might in fact simply be 'customers', or even 'people'.
 The use of ludicrous marketing terms such as 'Disengaged Domestic Customers' suggests that it has never occurred to them that there are might be genuine reasons why people have decided to not switch energy supplier.
 Perhaps they're with a smaller supplier such as Ecotricity and quite happy with the service they receive.
 Perhaps they're willing to avoid the hassle of switching to a different supplier by paying a little bit more.
 Perhaps they feel the whole switching exercise is idiotic (why don't companies simple make sure their customers are on the most suitable tariff?).
 Perhaps they feel that the energy market is corrupt and that responding to junk mail offers only legitimises its existence.
 In other words, it wouldn't surprise me if Ofgem has delayed the roll out of the data sharing party because it has found that the response rate to the junk mail offers is abysmal.

 As per usual, I've sent a Freedom of Information request to Ofgem to find out more.
 The request for information will probably be rejected in the name of strong and stable government in the national interest but I'll keep you posted anyway.

 * I fucking hate websites that refuse to link to their sources.
 Even major online newspapers and the Beeb nowadays won't let readers easily get information from the horse's mouth.
-It's bad journalism as the sources are often specialists blogs that contain much more detailed information then these fucking websites are willing to publish.
-How did journalists get shouted down by fucking PR and SEO professionals?
+It's bad journalism.
+The sources are often specialists blogs containing much more detailed information then these fucking websites are willing to publish.
+How did journalists get shouted down by PR and SEO professionals?
 How can newspapers complain about 'fake news' when they themselves don't enable readers to verify their own sources?